yadavan88/yadavan88.github.io/README.md

 A sample usage of the newly introduced [Opaque Type Alias](https://github.com/yadavan88/opaque-type-sample) in Scala 3.

+### Different ways to package Scala Apps

+There are many ways in which we can package our simple scala applications.
+A few of the common and useful packaging tools are described [here](https://github.com/yadavan88/scala-app-packaging-methods).

 ### How to use Alpakka?

 Alpakka is a very powerful akka stream based integration library.
 It is competing against Apache Camel.
 [Here](https://github.com/yadavan88/alpakka-mongo-sample) is a sample implmentation of Alpakka with MongoDB connector.